 We want to make it as easy as possible for you to find the answers to these questions and understand the cost of care, so we’ve put together this guide with all the information you need to know.

 We know that care home fees in Scotland can reach up to £2,000 per week.
-The weekly cost however for one of our standard rooms here at Holmesview is £1,271 and £1,386 for our range of premium rooms.
+The weekly cost however for one of our rooms here at Blenham House is £1,383.
 Other providers charge different fees, both higher and lower.

 What do those costs cover?
 We provide 24/7 nursing care along with the highest quality accommodation and facilities.
 Fully-furnished en-suite bedrooms, meals and essentials like electricity, a TV, phone, internet and laundry service are included in the cost of our care homes.
 We also offer a full timetable of social activities in all of our homes and access to facilities which help our residents feel their best, like hairdressing.

 Blenham House is a nursing home and there can be a difference in price between care homes and nursing homes.
 Residential care homes provide accommodation and personal care for people who need extra support in their daily lives but there may not be nursing services offered.

 The higher cost of residential nursing home care reflects the fact that more specialised care is provided by registered nurses, and it is tailored to those with specific medical requirements.
 Some specialist care for dementia patients can be even higher.

 The Difference Between Council Funded and Private Funded (Sometimes Called Self-Funded)

 Our care homes fees are payable by the individual, but you may be eligible for help depending on your circumstances.
 If you are privately funded, you have control to secure your first choice of care depending on your preferences.
 Not all available rooms in care homes are available to social work funded residents, so you may have less choice and availability.